Hellas Verona FC: Between Serie A and Serie B

 These were more than mere modest achievements for a mid-size city with a limited appeal to fans across the nation.
-But soon enough financial difficulties caught up with team managers.
-In 1991 the team folded and was reborn as Verona, regularly moving to and fro between Serie A and Serie B for several seasons.
-In 1995 the name was officially returned to Hellas Verona.
+In 1988, the team had their best international result when they reached the UEFA Cup quarterfinals with four victories and three draws.
+The decisive defeat came from German side Werder Bremen.
+But soon enough, financial difficulties caught up with team managers.
+In 1991, the team folded and was reborn as Verona, regularly moving between Serie A and Serie B for several seasons.
+In 1995, the name was officially changed back to Hellas Verona.

 After a three-year stay, their last stint in Serie A ended in grief in 2002.
-That season emerging international talents such as Adrian Mutu, Mauro Camoranesi, Alberto Gilardino, Martin Laursen, Massimo Oddo, Marco Cassetti and coach Alberto Malesani failed to capitalise on an excellent start and eventually dropped into fourth-to-last place for the first time all season on the final match day, enforcing relegation into Serie B.
+That season, emerging talents such as Adrian Mutu, Mauro Camoranesi, Alberto Gilardino, Martin Laursen, Massimo Oddo, Marco Cassetti, and coach Alberto Malesani failed to capitalise on an excellent start, and the team eventually dropped into fourth-to-last place for the first time all season on the final match day, enforcing relegation into Serie B.